Recent Posts

 Did 3 finals, 2 on Monday 1 on Tuesday and they were pretty light.

 Studied like it was gonna be D-Day but I had good professors this semester so all the exams were pretty fair, but my robotics class was something else.
-Took a Robotics course with the hopes of getting to tinker with robotics and get some "real-life" code application practice but day one the professor is Like
+Took a Robotics course with the hopes of getting to tinker with robotics and get some "real-life" code application practice but day one the professor is like

 Like ummmm yes man the course description literally says it takes place in the robotics lab and we use robots, how about you update the description instead?
 Anyways the course was pretty stupid, he would go off about equations, theorems, and concepts all fundamental to understanding the movement of robots and how to conceptualize them.
 Which is fine and stuff but we would learn an equation, not even know how it applies or what it does, then move onto another equation with random variables.
 It was a horrible learning experience.
 We were also supposed to get 8 assignments, of which we only actually ever got 3, and 2 projects (we got 1).
 The saving grace was the exams tbh, the midterm and final were super light math wise as long as you knew the formulas.
 Everyone in the class was stressing but I lowkey destroyed that exam.
 Pulled out with an A+ on the midterm and am pretty confident I'm getting the same on the final.
 I think where everyone messed up was trying to understand the concepts and the reason why certain variables were in the formulas.
 I just opted to read all the slides and then try to do the assignments without any references, once I got it down I just stopped and called it.
-I really enjoyed the material in the class so I'm pretty disapointed in the experience, but I guess it is what it is.
+I really enjoyed the material in the class so I'm pretty disappointed in the experience, but I guess it is what it is.

 I'm just glad it's winter break.
 Pretty boring semester all things considered, I'm really excited for my classes next semester though, especially compilers.